Oxydros/Phantom-of-the-Opera/README.md

 - Dummy0 and Dummy1 are the Detective and Phantom agents using the **DQN**
 - Dummy2 and Dummy3 are the Detective and Phantom agents using the **Alpha Beta**

-Communication between the clients and the server is inside the `runner.py` or `runnerSocket.py`.
+Communication code between the clients and the server is inside the `runner.py` or `runnerSocket.py`.
 By default, all the dummies use the `runner.py`.

 There is two different servers: